 It is best to arrive in the Orlando area via SunRail, which runs between Debary and Poinciana, whether you are coming from Volusia or Seminole counties or from northern Osceola county.
 Unfortunately, on most local holidays and weekends, you’ll find no service.
 During traffic jams, trains travel every 30 minutes, while during off-peak times, they travel every two hours.

-There are several to wander around in the Park, like walking, driving, or using public transport (in this case, buses, monorails, and ferryboats).
+There are several ways to wander around in the Park, like walking, driving, or using public transport (in this case, buses, monorails, and ferryboats).
 All public vehicles in Walt Disney World transit can be accessed by those who have a wheelchair.
 Also, you won’t be charged using any of them.

 Some places are best reached by walking instead of using any vehicle.
 All five Disney resorts (Swan & Dolphin, Yacht & Beach Clubs, Boardwalk, and Disney Springs), in addition to Disney’s Saratoga Springs Resort, are linked via walkways.
 If you are residing at Disney’s Contemporary Resort, it will be easier for you to walk to the Magic Kingdom rather than getting a car or bus.